Preparing for Remote Working

 - Make sure your workspace is ready:

 - Have a room with a door that can be closed and that is quiet.
+If you have young kids a lock that can be locked from either side is essential!
+(Assuming another adult is responsible for watching the kids)

 - If you’ll be doing video meetings, ensure the background behind you is tidy.